2072/PHP-Indenting-for-VIm/README.md

 ### Options

-just type `:help php-indent` inside VIm.
+Just type `:help php-indent` inside VIm.

+### Optional updated Syntax script

+Feel free to use [my updated version](https://github.com/2072/vim-syntax-for-PHP) of the official VIm syntax script for PHP which fixes a few issues and add support for some of the newest PHP features (see the [change log](https://github.com/2072/vim-syntax-for-PHP/commits/master) for the details).

 ## Install